Healthcare & Health Insurance in Colombia

 When we asked expats and global nomads about the quality of medical care in Colombia, they replied:

 "Colombia has a well-developed healthcare system, with both public and private hospitals and clinics providing a wide range of medical services.
 The country has a high number of qualified medical professionals, including doctors, nurses, and specialists, who are able to provide quality care.
 Colombia also has a number of specialized medical centers, such as cancer treatment centers, that offer advanced treatments and technologies.
-Additionally, the country has a number of health insurance plans available to citizens, which can help cover the cost of medical services," commented a person living in Colombia.
+Additionally, the country has a number of health insurance plans available to citizens, which can help cover the cost of medical services," said one member in Colombia.

 "I had a sinus infection and rather than go through the insurance plan, I just went to a private physician and paid cash.
-The doctor visit (including a basic physical exam) plus an antibiotic and an anti-inflammatory injection was less than 20 US dollars," explained one digital nomad living in Ibague, Colombia.
+The doctor visit (including a basic physical exam) plus an antibiotic and an anti-inflammatory injection was less than 20 US dollars," explained one expat in Ibague.

 Are healthcare and health insurance expensive in Colombia?